DanielCiccC/DanielCiccC.github.io/BISM3205/notes/lecture8.md

 We use the subnet mask used to determine which part of the IP address specifies the network and which part specifies the host.

-The mask uses a specific number of bits, set to 1, to identify the network portion of the IP address, and the remaining bits, set to 0, to identify the host portion, which separates the IP address into two distinct parts.
+The mask uses a specific number of bits, set to 1, to identify the network portion of the IP address, and the remaining bits, set to 0, to identify the host portion, which separates the IP address into two distinct parts.b

 The subnet mask is a 32-bit number that is used in conjunction with the IP address to determine which part of the IP address specifies the network and which part specifies the host.